bryanhain97/bryanhain97/README.md

 - 👀 I’m interested in web development, computer hardware architecture and cybersecurity.

 - 🌱 I’m currently learning programming.
-I started learning how to code in september of 2020 and im currently working my way through challenges on https://www.frontendmentor.io and https://codewars.com.
-For the last 4 months i've been focusing on frontend-development (Sep.2021).
+I started learning how to code in september of 2020 and i'm currently working my way through challenges on https://www.frontendmentor.io and https://codewars.com.
+For the last 4 months i've been focusing on web-development (Oct.2021).

 - 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
 I'm currently learning HTML, CSS, JavaScript and React.
 I want to learn more about server-side programming in Node.js after that.